spike-develops/spike-develops.github.io/_posts/2024-2-20-Spelunking-For-Camera-Transitions.md

 Because we now have two separate Cinemachine brains, we'll also need to isolate which brains use what VCams.
 Thankfully that's super easy in Cinemachine 3.0 using [Channel Filters.](https://docs.unity3d.com/Packages/com.unity.cinemachine@3.0/manual/CinemachineBrain.html?#:~:text=Channel%20Filter%3A%20Cinemachine%20Brain%20uses%20only%20those%20CinemachineCameras%20that%20output%20to%20Channels%20present%20in%20the%20Channel%20Mask.%20You%20can%20set%20up%20split%2Dscreen%20environments%20by%20using%20the%20Channel%20Mask%20to%20filter%20channels.)
 Simply create a second "Transition" channel and set the new VCams and brain to exclusively use it. (the main camera/brain should exclude the new channel)

 **If using Cinemachine 2.x** You'll need to use Layers/Camera culling masks to achieve this separation instead of channel filters.
-TODO attach a link to this
 {: .notice}

 The new virtual cameras, `transitionStartCam` and `TransitionEndCam`, represent where the Transition Camera should start and end its camera move in order to match the `storyboardCam` -> `destinationCam` movement.